-Overall, the upper sediment column represents the typical stratigraphy of a river-dominated delta front after Battacharya & Walker (1992).
+and Walker, 1992).
 It is vertically enlarged by the total subsidence of the area and the compaction of the deposited peat which results in a higher sedimentation.
-If one takes into account both factors, most of the 14C age estimates can be used for the reconstruction of the former sea level positions shown in fig. 5.
+Taking into account both factors, most of the 14C-age estimates can be used for the reconstruction of the former sea level positions shown in Fig. 5.

-5.2 Sea level curves
+5.2.
+Sea level curves

-Following the coherence of our dating results - the deeper the shell or peat in the sedimentary column, the older the radiocarbon age - it is possible to reconstruct locally valid sea-level curves.
-When taking a closer look at several areas of Taman Peninsula it becomes obvious that each one has its own relative sea level curve: there is one for the Kuban delta plain (DZHI), another one for the Golubitskaya sandbarrier (GOL) and a third one for Semebratnee (SEM) (fig. 6, left side).
-The same holds true for the curves, focussing on sand spits (Anapa Spit and Burgaz Spit) and the Gulf of Taman (fig. 6, right side).
+Following the coherence of the dating results - the deeper the shell or peat in the sedimentary column, the older the radiocarbon age - it is possible to reconstruct locally valid sea level curves.
+Considering several areas of the Taman Peninsula, each one has its own relative sea level curve: there is one for the Kuban delta plain (DZHI), another one for the Golubitskaya sand barrier (GOL) and a third one for Semebratnee (SEM) (Fig. 6, left side).
+The same holds true for the curves from sand spits (Anapa Spit and Burgaz Spit) and the Gulf of Taman (Fig. 6, right side).
 A synoptic view shows that the differences can best be interpreted by differential tectonics and compaction.

-When we look at the right side of fig. 6, we can distinguish two clusters with rather similar curves: Burgaz Spit and western Anapa Spit (S2 and S4) on the one hand, Choushka Spit (S3), and the eastern part of Anapa Spit (S5) on the other.
+On the right side of Fig. 6, two clusters can be distinguished with rather similar curves: Burgaz Spit and western Anapa Spit (S2 and S4) on the one hand, Choushka Spit (S3) and the eastern part of Anapa Spit (S5) on the other.
 The Gulf of Taman is a transition zone between these two areas.
-We can also identify a dissymmetry between contemporaneous sea levels.
-For example, in 1000 BC sea level is located around -2 m below its present position in S5, around -4 m in S3 and around -9.5 m in S2 and S4.
+There is dissymmetry between contemporaneous sea levels.
+For example, at 1000 BC sea level is located around -2 m below its present position in S5, around -4 m in S3 and around -9.5 m in S2 and S4.

-5.3 Sea level curves and neotectonics
+5.3.
+Sea level curves and neotectonics

-When comparing the curves of fig. 6 it is interesting to note that the sites of Golubitskaya and Soleni from the central Taman area show a very similar sea level trend for the last seven millennia.
-On the other hand the estimated sea level band for the Kuban deltaplain (DZHI curve) is different, showing a steeper gradient.
+Comparing the curves of Fig. 6, the sites of Golubitskaya and Soleni from the central Taman area show a very similar sea level trend for the last seven millennia.
+On the other hand the estimated sea level band for the Kuban delta plain (DZHI curve) is different, showing a steeper gradient.
 This may be the effect of compaction of the delta sediments.
-In addition there are good arguments that tectonics plays a definite role in the central part of the active Kuban graben structure.
+In addition there are good arguments that tectonics plays a definite role in the central part of the active Kuban graben structure, which was also observed by Kaplin and Selivanov (2004) and Selivanov (1995).
 In contrast, the central Taman Peninsula is tectonically relatively stable.

-6. Points of criticism concerning major regressions of the Black and Azov Seas during the last 7 millennia
+6. Points of criticism concerning major regressions of the Black and Azov seas during the last 7 millennia

-Recent advances in Holocene sea level studies about the connection between the Black Sea and the Mediterranean via the Bosporus Strait make us question the whole concept of the so-called Phanagorian regression.
+Recent advances in Holocene sea level studies about the connection between the Black Sea and the Mediterranean via the Bosporus Strait call into question the whole concept of the so-called